pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyReplaceRequest.md

 NewDaVinciFlowPolicyReplaceRequestWithDefaults instantiates a new DaVinciFlowPolicyReplaceRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetFlowDistributions

-`func (o *DaVinciFlowPolicyReplaceRequest) GetFlowDistributions() []DaVinciFlowPolicyReplaceRequestFlowDistribution`

-GetFlowDistributions returns the FlowDistributions field if non-nil, zero value otherwise.

-### GetFlowDistributionsOk

-`func (o *DaVinciFlowPolicyReplaceRequest) GetFlowDistributionsOk() (*[]DaVinciFlowPolicyReplaceRequestFlowDistribution, bool)`

-GetFlowDistributionsOk returns a tuple with the FlowDistributions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFlowDistributions

-`func (o *DaVinciFlowPolicyReplaceRequest) SetFlowDistributions(v []DaVinciFlowPolicyReplaceRequestFlowDistribution)`

-SetFlowDistributions sets FlowDistributions field to given value.

 ### GetName